preliminary — subject to changes

 The required and recommended readings from these two texts are indictaed below by “BE: chapter” and “IM: chapter”, respectively.

 Students must read the corresponding chapters of the textbook before each session.
 Reading the economic and political press will also be helpful.

 I recommend that you try to solve the chapter problems in preparation and review of each class session.

 Class meets each Monday at 12:15 till 14:45.
 Please bring a hard copy of the problems we want to discuss (see below) to each class.

 Electronic devices, i.e. laptops, are discouraged from use during class sessions.
 See http://economicscience.net/content/laptop-use/ for the reasons.

 You can always contact me via email.
 For meetings in my office appointments can be arranged through the my webpage at: http://economicscience.net/content/book-appointment.

 Updated information, links to the literature, additional materials, etc. can be found on my webpage as well.

 A typical 3 credit course requires 150 hours of your time.
 The table below identifies how I expect those 150 hours will be allocated.
 While you do not receive direct marks for reading, reading will affect your class participation mark (your ability to participate in class discussions and activities) and your final exam mark.
-While some weeks have more readings than others, you should be able to read the required reading in an average of 2 hours per week.

 |Class Time (3 hours / week)||45 hours|